jmlivingston/default-config/README.md

 ## Why?

-It is very common to start a new project only to realize that you need to copy over several configurations from previous projects.
-Whether using a boilerplate project like create-react-app or Next or starting fresh with WebPack, Parcel, or Rollup, it's While projects like create-react-app do a great job with things like
+It is not uncommon to start a new project only to realize that you need to copy over several configurations from previous projects.
+Whether using a boilerplate project like [create-react-app](https://create-react-app.dev) or [Next.js](https://nextjs.org) or starting fresh with [WebPack](https://webpack.js.org), [Parcel](https://parceljs.org), or [Rollup](https://rollupjs.org), it's likely that you may need to make a few tweaks.

+Tools like create-react-app have excellent tooling, so you most likely won't be changing anything related to Babel or ESLint.
+However, it doesn't include [husky](https://github.com/typicode/husky), [lint-staged](https://github.com/okonet/lint-staged), or [Prettier](https://prettier.io) by default, so you need to set these up yourself.
+If you're taking a minimal approach with something like Parcel or Rollup, you might want to add everything from here.

-> Note: This project is currently based on React using prop-types, but these dependencies can be easily removed or ignored.
+> Note: This project is currently assumes you're using React with prop-types, but these dependencies can be easily removed or ignored.

+---

 ## Tooling

-The following npm scripts are provided
+The following npm scripts are provided:

 - `npm run build-babel-config` - Parses package.json and build babel config based on dependencies.
 - `npm run format` - Runs prettier on all files in src and scripts directory.
-- `npm run lint` -
+- `npm run lint` - Runs eslint on all files in src and scripts directory.
+- `npm run udpate-packages` - Updates all packages.

+---

 ## General Opinions